 The Balkan History Association is preparing a volume that aims to provide a better understanding on how Russia has wielded influence in the Balkans during the last three centuries.
 Our intentions are to see beyond the Russian-Ottoman wars and bilateral relations and to encourage new perspectives and seek new sources on every issue relating to the volume theme: military, diplomatic, intelligence, cultural, economic, and religion.
 We encourage paper proposals from young researchers, doctoral students, established scholars, and former practitioners.

 Original manuscripts should be prepared following the editorial guide of the publisher, available on their website, especially “Style Guidelines – British English” and “Submission Guidelines“.
+You can see the chapters of this open access volume to understand how manuscripts should be edited.
 Manuscripts must not have been published, submitted for publication or available on the internet elsewhere.
 Interdisciplinary work is particularly welcome.
-Please submit your proposal, including the title of your manuscript, an abstract (up to 300 words), and an author’s biography (up to 100 words) to firstname.lastname@example.org The abstract should include the research question and purpose, the approach and main ideas, results of the research and a basic description of the sources used (archival documents, secondary sources etc.).
+Please submit your proposal, including the title of your manuscript, an abstract (up to 300 words), and an author’s biography (up to 100 words) to email@example.com The abstract should include the research question and purpose, the approach and main ideas, results of the research and a basic description of the sources used (archival documents, secondary sources etc.).
 No figures, tables, footnotes, or endnotes should be included in the abstract.
 Articles should not exceed 8,000 words in length including footnotes and references (reference list or bibliography).
+The volume may contain up to 20 black-and-white images.

 April 15, 2023: Submit the proposals to editors